2014 Tillman Scholar

 Katherine has a unique vision for a system of charter schools located near active duty military bases specifically engineered to meet the unique requirements of military dependents.
 Her life experience as a military spouse and mother, professional qualifications as a teacher in K-12 school systems across 8 states, and professional experience securing a DODEA grant partnering a technology firm with a local charter school created this vision for the future.
 This vision, empowered by a degree in Administration and Leadership from George Washington University, has afforded Katherine the qualification to design and create a replicable, standardized, and quality education system for military families.

-For the past two years, Katherine has worked at FedEx Freight in the Learning and Development arm of the organization as a Manager of Design and Development, where her team creates growth and development programming focused on soft skill education, leadership, and inclusion programming.
+For the past four years, Katherine has worked at FedEx Freight in the Learning and Development arm of the organization as a Manager of Design and Development, where her team creates growth and development programming focused on soft skill education, leadership, and inclusion programming.
 Before her corporate career, Katherine was in education for nearly 20 years, teaching in K-12 classrooms before taking on roles as a High School administrator.
 During her time in public education, Katherine was named the Carteret County Assistant Principal of the year 2016-2017 and Principal of the Year in 2018-2019.